JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

 This directory contains example scripts to demonstrate the usage of the CPU emulator using Apptainer.
 The scripts provide a complete testing setup with source, CPU emulator, and receiver components.

+## Prerequisites

+- Apptainer installed on your system
+- The CPU emulator SIF file (built using `../build.sh`)

 ## Scripts Overview

-1. `start_receiver.sh`: Starts a netcat listener to receive processed data
+1. `start_receiver.sh`: Starts a netcat listener using the container to receive processed data
 2. `start_cpu_emu.sh`: Runs the CPU emulator using Apptainer
 3. `send_data.sh`: Sends test data to the CPU emulator